Key Stage 1 (Years 1&2)

-For KS1, our topic this term focuses on traditional tales, allowing plenty of opportunity for role play, story retelling, exploring familiar characters and using repeated phrases.
-The Year 2 children will be looking at some alternative versions of traditional tales, thinking about similarities and differences with the original stories and links between different texts.
+Our topic this term focuses on traditional tales, allowing plenty of opportunity for role play, story retelling, exploring familiar characters and using repeated phrases.
+The children will be looking at a range of traditional tales, thinking about similarities and differences and links between them.

 We will be using tools safely to make story boxes in DT after exploring simple sliding and lever mechanisms.
 In Art we will be looking at the work of Benjamin Butler and using his work as inspiration to create our own background for our story boxes.
 These story boxes will then be used to support story retelling in Literacy.